 Two weeks later, my cat Tigger was howling on the side of the house.
 I ran out to see if he had some animal cornered or something.
 I smelled a foul odor and figured the poor critter must be dead already.
 Or, was it a skunk?
 But, Tigger was only howling at the little bucket of alfalfa tea that I was brewing.
 Pweweeey!
 Boy, did that stuff stink to high heaven.
 Good grief, if this is how the stuff smelled, I wasn't so sure I should put it on my roses.
 I wondered how it would affect their fragrance.
 Well, I had to dump this nasty stuff somewhere, and it sure wasn't going down the gutter, because I was afraid of being arrested for dumping toxic wastes.
 So I applied about a cup to all of my roses (thankfully I didn't have very many roses at the time), and watered it in well.
 The next day, I couldn't smell a thing, because the alfalfa tea had been washed deep into the soil.
 My roses grew extremely well that year, and I have been using alfalfa ever since.

 I don't make alfalfa tea anymore.
 It makes my nose hairs stand on end.
 Instead, I just apply a handful of the pellets around each rosebush and water them in thoroughly.
-We do this about twice a year.
-The pellets are almost odorless.
+We do this two or three times a year.
+The alfalfa pellets are almost odorless.
 In just a few days the pellets dissolve and the earthworms come up from the depths of the earth to eat them, thereby tilling the soil.
-We buy a 50# sack of hay pellets from Fox Feed store in Canyon Country.
-It costs about $8.00 per bag.
-They now have a smaller 1/4-inch pellet without molasses.
+We buy a 50# sack of hay pellets from Fox Feed store in Canyon Country (Santa Clarita CA).
+It costs $13 (January 2018) for a large 50# bag without molasses.
+They also sell alfalfa containing molasses.
 We try to get the kind without molasses and grains, but that isn't always possible.
 One year I tried alfalfa meal, but I didn't like how the fine powder of the meal got up my nose and made me sneeze.
 I find the pellets are much easier to apply around the rose bushes without flying about in the air on a breezy day.

 Alfalfa is an important feed for horses, cows and other animals.
 Why is alfalfa good for roses?
 Because alfalfa (Medicago sativa, also known as lucerne) is rich in protein, vitamins, and minerals, and it has the ability to fix nitrogen, improve soil structure and tilth.
 Alfalfa contains triacontanol, which is a growth stimulant, and it is said to produce higher yields.
 Farmers grow alfalfa in their crop rotations and then plow it under to make the soil more fertile.
 If it's good enough for farmers to grow crops, it must be good for our roses.
 But, use it in moderation.
 Do not apply it as a heavy mulch on your roses.
 You only need to use a handful around each large rose bush (less for minis) three times a year.